tanycypris/Open-Science-Training-Handbook_DE/05ExamplesAndPracticalGuidance/README.md

     * Apply the same process using the Jupyter / Git / MyBinder approach; write the process as a Jupyter notebook, upload dataset and notebook to a repository on GitHub, and then connect the repository to mybinder.
 After than, ask again the same person to re-run this.
 Identify the change in time and accessibility.

-* Materials and tools needed
+* Benötigte Materialien und Hilfsmittel:

     * Jupyter and Git are necessary (including an account on GitHub).
 Depending on the language, additional Jupyter kernels might need to be installed.
 Finally, the trainer can decide on whether to provide a common example for all participants to use, or ask the participants to bring their own.
 The difference lies to the amount of time required for preparation, as well as on the uniformity of the participants’ background.

-* Level of prior knowledge needed
+* Benötigte Vorkenntnisse:

     * The workshop can be performed to different levels of expected prior knowledge, adapting for time.
 For example, a short basic introduction to Git can be included, but in all cases, the participants should be aware of the computational requirements of their own analysis.

-* Things to bear in mind
+* Zu beachtende Punkte:

     * The overall concept is straightforward, but has an initial learning curve of the individual components.
 Therefore you may consider spending some extra time in the beginning discussing each tool, before connecting them all together.

     * You should consider giving the participants a detailed explanation of the installation process (e.g., for Jupyter and Git), before the workshop, in order to minimize potential technical issues.

-* How to adapt for other purposes
+* Wie man die Übung für andere Zwecke anpassen kann:

     * The workshop can be extended to introduce additional concepts of Open Science, such as Persistent Identifiers for software (such as assigning a DOI from Zenodo to the Git repo), as well as integrating all of the aspects under a common platform (such as the OSF).

-##### **Example 15: Choose the right version for the repository**
+##### **Beispiel 15: Choose the right version for the repository**

-* Format, time needed
+* Format, Zeitbedarf:

     * Individual / pairs, 15–20 minutes

-* Topic
+* Thema:

     * [Open Access to Published Research](/02OpenScienceBasics/05OpenAccessToPublishedResearchResults.md) Publications

-* Learning objectives
+* Lernziele:

     * Being able to decide which is the version allowed to be deposit in a repository and state its copyright regime

-* Exercise description
+* Übungsbeschreibung, Anleitung:

     * This exercise could be addressed to repository managers.
 Choose five different publications and ask participants to select which is the version that could be allowed in a repository and which would be the copyright notice they would include: who is the copyright holder and which copyright regime would hold: all rights reserved, a license, public domain.
 Discuss with them their results and show them the key elements that define the solutions.

-* Materials and tools needed
+* Benötigte Materialien und Hilfsmittel:

     * The exercise can be performed with a piece of paper (or prepared form) and a pen

     * Individuals/pairs need to have an internet connection to access the papers and check policies.
 You may provide physical copies of the articles, too.

-* Level of prior knowledge needed
+* Benötigte Vorkenntnisse:

     * Basic copyright notions

     * Knowledge on the different versions of a research paper

-* Things to bear in mind
+* Zu beachtende Punkte:

     * The exercise can be translated to an online version if you prepare a set of polls.